murapadev/HAMC/README.md

 - **Connectivity constraints** specifically for rivers, roads, and other special structures
 - **Adaptive backtracking** for better handling of generation failures

-The approach is inspired by a hierarchical generative model where each level (Global, Intermediate, and Local) collapses its cells using a WFC-like method with distinct rules, weights, and constraints.
+The approach is inspired by a hierarchical generative model where each level (Global, Intermediate, and Local) collapses its cells using a WFC-like method with distinct rules, weights, and constra[...]

 ## Features